 We glorify the “before and after” pics but ignore the hundreds of invisible in-betweens.
 The breakdowns.
 The “screw this” days.
 The relapses.
 All of it.

-Let me be clear: falling off track doesn’t make you weak.
+I’ll say again, that when you hear them say “people can’t change” It’s utter crap.
+Falling off track doesn’t make you weak.
 Staying down because of shame?
 That’s what keeps you stuck.

 So yeah—maybe you’ve tried and failed before.
 Try again.
 Try differently.
 Try slower.
 But for f**k’s sake, don’t quit just because it wasn’t instant.